dri14maretti/dri14maretti/README.md

 ### Somethings about me

+- I’m currently working at a fintech called Mova as a Front-end developer
 - I’m currently working at a junior company called Asimov Jr as a Front-end developer.
-- I’m currently learning C, C++, JavaScript, Phyton some other Angular features
+- I’m currently learning Java, more JavaScript, Phyton and improving my Jest knowledge
 - I’m looking to collaborate on teaching people how to love programming
 - I'm currently studying Computational Engineering at UNIFEI (Itajubá - MG)